 2. Road to Yesterday

-If you are more interested in romance movies, you will find Road to Yesterday a worthwhile African movie on Netflix.
+If you are more interested in romance movies, you will finda worthwhile African movie on Netflix.
 This Nollywood production follows an estranged couple who, on a long drive to a relative’s funeral, try to repair their relationship but end up unearthing more emotional baggage than they bargained for.

 The movie offers an understated and slow-paced take on romance that is anchored by the two lead actors’ chemistry.
 There is no trashy sensationalism or absurd plot twists to derail a simple and enjoyable love story.